joeldipops/TableTop/AdventurerFactory/README.md

     - The formula is `New ⚡ = Old ⚡ - (Diplomacy Die + Your 🎵 - Their 🎵)`
     - This is called a Simple Parley
 - Perform the action on a card you have in play that includes a cost of _<ins>Encounter</ins>_:

+NB: It is possible to have negative values for 💪, ⛊ or 🎵, but a Simple Attack or Simple Parley can never add more 💗/⚡ rather than reduce it.

 ### Clean up Step
 Each player discards any consumables that have been used.